 There is no significant relationship between the challenges faced by Social Studies teachers and adoption of Artificial Intelligence in assessment practices in Upper Basic Schools in Edo State.

-Table 8: Pearson r on challenges faced by Social Studies teachers and adoption of Artificial Intelligence in assessment practices
+Table 8.
+Pearson r on challenges faced by Social Studies teachers and adoption of Artificial Intelligence in assessment practices